 Thread the long end of the shock cord through the "D" ring and tie it using the knot illustrated below.
 Alternatively, you can tie the shock cord to a "kwik-link" and then attach the "kwik-link" to the "D" ring.
-Use the same knot to attach the other end of the shock cord to the eye bolt on the payload section.
+Use the same knot to attach the other end of the shock cord to the eyelet at the base of the nosecone.